 Middle Class Workers

-The 3.5m middle income, credit active population with families, mortgages and shopping.
+The 4.1m middle income, credit active population with families, mortgages and frequent shopping trips.